 Innovation Fund Denmark (InnovationsFonden) has approved that the ICROFS-secretariat will be performing the scientific evaluation of the projects based on input from an international panel of researchers, which has been approved by Innovation Fund Denmark, cf. the Fund's model 1 for scientific evaluation.
-The international expert panel is evaluating both the scientific quality as well as the relevance of the applications.
-If the scientific quality is not considered eligible for support, the project cannot receive a grant.
-If the scientific quality is considered eligible for support, the ICROFS-board will use the other comments from the panel as basis for their decision, but they are not bound by the expert panel's assessment of e.g. relevance.
+The international expert panel is evaluating the scientific quality of the application (Form E) as well as the qualifications of the participating researchers.

-In Form E, the research content, problem description, hypothesis, theoretical background, methods, time schedule, expected results and risks must be accounted for, including a description of the new knowledge this research contributes.
+The assessment of the scientific quality is based on Form E and the included CV's as well as on Form B including the Gantt chart as well as lists of milestones and deliverables.
+In Form E, the research content, problem description, hypothesis, theoretical background, research plan and methods, time schedule, expected results and risks must be accounted for, including a description of the new knowledge this research contributes to.
 In addition, the participating researchers' qualifications must be described.
+Be aware that only one Form E must be submitted and not one form E for each participant in the project.

 Form E must be submitted as a separate file.
-That is, CVs must be attached, even though they are also included in the main application.
-Information on the research content must be formulated as a separate statement (Form E).
-The Innovation Fund Denmark (InnovationsFonden) make their assessment on the basis of Form E and the accompanying CVs and Form B incl. the Gantt chart.
-If Innovation Fund Denmark considers that the research described is not eligible for support, the project cannot receive a grant.
+That means that relevant CVs must be attached, even though they are also included in the main application.
+Information on the research content must be elaborated as a separate statement (Form E).
+The Innovation Fund Denmark (InnovationsFonden) make their final assessment of the scientific quality on the basis of the evaluation performed by the international expert panel.
+If the scientific quality is not considered eligible for support, the project cannot receive a grant.
+If the scientific quality is considered eligible for support, the ICROFS-board will use the other comments from the panel as part of the basis for their decision

-Consultative procedure in relation to scientific evaluation and the ICROFS board recommendation
+Consultative procedure in relation to scientific evaluation and the ICROFS-board recommendation